muthiman/TG-Bot-v0.1/README.md

   1. Fetches the latest Dogecoin price from CoinMarketCap
   2. Fetches the latest news from NewsData.io
   3. Sends updates to all subscribed users

+## Troubleshooting

+If the bot doesn't respond:
+1. Check the Actions tab in GitHub for any error messages
+2. Verify your bot token is correctly set in GitHub Secrets
+3. Make sure you've enabled GitHub Actions
+4. Try sending `/start` to the bot again

 ## Contributing